umd-lhcb/ut-hw-doc/docs/dcb/dcb_assembly/dcb_assembly.md

-Record serial number from sticker on the DCB to the [database](https://docs.google.com/spreadsheets/d/1KjXGhOFzi0SZPsozpKzxGjVtfr4kkS_Hv5EigUwKOj8/edit "Database") and put a new label on the board. **The label should match the serial number!!**
+Record serial number from sticker on the DCB to the [database](https://docs.google.com/spreadsheets/d/1KjXGhOFzi0SZPsozpKzxGjVtfr4kkS_Hv5EigUwKOj8/edit "Database") and put the next label on the board.

 !!! warning
     Make sure you are grounded at all times when handling the DCB!